 ICC Companies in Malta – The Insurance Sector

-Although legislation allowing cell companies to carry out insurance sector business has been in force in Malta since 2004 in the form of protected cell company (PCC) regulations, the ICC Regulations of 2010 employ a totally different approach to the cell company concept.
+Although legislation allowing cell companies to carry out insurance sector business has been in force in Malta since 2004 in the form of Protected Cell Company (PCC) regulations, the ICC Regulations of 2010 employ a totally different approach to the cell company concept.

 In Malta, the ICC was introduced as a corporate vehicle for the insurance sector through the introduction of the Companies Act (Incorporated Cell Companies Carrying on Business of Insurance) Regulations, Legal Notice 558 of 2010.

-In Malta both PCCs and ICCs can totally segregate assets and liabilities, but incorporated cells and protected cells each have a different status at law.
+Both PCCs and ICCs can totally segregate assets and liabilities, but incorporated cells and protected cells each have a different status at law.

 The difference between PCC and ICC

-In an ICC, each cell has a separate memorandum and articles, and its own members.
+In an ICC, each cell has a separate memorandum and articles and its own members.
 As a result of this setup, individual cells can be used to carry out their own business activities.

 Also, members of the cell parent company do not need to be members of the individual cell and vice versa.